- Jan 18, 2019

 Selecting a hosting plan is one of the biggest decisions you’ll make as a website owner.
 With so many options available, it’s important to ensure that you’re using the right one for the individual needs of your site – whether that’s ultimately an unmanaged or a managed plan.

 In this post, we’ve gone over the major differences between the two types of hosting, and discussed how to pick the right one for you.
-In a general sense, managed plans are favored by those who require an extra level of support – making them perfect for small business owners.
-Users who require a greater level of freedom, on the other hand, may be better suited to unmanaged plans.
+In a general sense, managed plans are favored by those who require any level of technical support – making them perfect for small business owners.
+Users who require a greater level of freedom and have the technical chops to build their own server, on the other hand, may be better suited to unmanaged plans.

 Image credit: Pxhere.